popflick logo

 Annihilation (2018)

-Much like with The Revenant, this movie isn't entirely focused on a killer bear, but the one it has on hand has a few moments of remarkable scariness.
+Much like with "The Revenant," this movie isn't entirely focused on a killer bear, but the one it has on hand has a few moments of remarkable scariness.
 This dark, excellent sci-fi movie deals with a team of scientists who are tasked with exploring a mysterious shining "shimmer" that's taken over a small part of the forest.
-Inside said forest is all sorts of mysteries, including a horrible creature that easily steals the prize of Freakiest Mutated Bear away from good ol' Prophecy.
+Inside said forest are all sorts of mysteries, including a horrible creature that easily steals the prize of Freakiest Mutated Bear away from good ol' Prophecy.
 And it screams.
+Paramount fumbled the release of what could have been a sleeper hit at the Art House from writer-director Alex Garland (Ex-Machina).

 Grizzly II: Revenge (2021)

-Now here's a weird one.
-This in-name-only sequel to Grizzly was meant to be released way back in 1983, but it was never completed, and it was left to live on only in the minds of genre nerds who pay attention to such things.
+Now, here's a weird one.
+This in-name-only sequel to "Grizzly" was meant to be released in 1983, but it was never completed, and it was left to live on only in the minds of genre nerds who pay attention to such things.
 Ahem.
 But then someone dusted the old footage off, added some bear-ish footage, and released the thing.
-Suffice to say it's not good, and was never going to be.
-But why would anyone go to all that trouble over something like Grizzly II: Revenge?
+Suffice it to say it's not good and was never going to be.
+But why would anyone go to all that trouble over something like "Grizzly II: Revenge"?
 Because the cast list includes not only reliable character actors like Louise Fletcher, Laura Dern, and Timothy Spall, not to mention a young George Clooney.
 And Charlie Sheen!

 Cocaine Bear (2023)

-Take the basic appeal of the original Grizzly, add a wide array of broad (and frequently dark) humor, hire a bunch of familiar faces, and deliver the goods in a quick and colorful fashion.
+Take the basic appeal of the original "Grizzly," add a wide array of broad (and frequently dark) humor, hire a bunch of familiar faces, and deliver the goods in a quick and colorful fashion.
 (Bonus points for including a Depeche Mode song, too.)
-Some will call it mindless, which is fair, while others will find it to be a bizarrely amusing and entirely worthwhile entry into the annals of Killer Bear Cinema.
+Some will call it mindless, which is fair, while others will find it a bizarrely amusing and entirely worthwhile entry into the annals of Killer Bear Cinema.
 Guess which side I'm on.

 Movie poster